dongdong93/dongdong93.github.io/_pages/about.md

 Education
 ======
-* Ph.D in Computer Science, The University of Adelaide, Australia, 2018-2022
+* Ph.D. in Computer Science, The University of Adelaide, Australia, 2018-2022
 * M.S. in Instrument Science and Technology, Southeast University, China, 2015-2018
 * B.S. in Electrical Engineering and Automation, Nanjing Normal University, China, 2011-2015